marionebl/jaketrent-blog/content/post/repainting-my-mind-with-react.md

 title: "Repainting My Mind with React"
 ---

 My favorite thing about React is how it simplifies the mental model of the developer when coding a UI.
-They key is the repaint.
+The key is the repaint.

 <!--more-->